tolgahancepel/telco-customer-churn/README.md

 Live on Heroku: https://cepel-customer-churn.herokuapp.com/ </br>

 ### Description
 This dash application allows you to predict telco customer churn using machine learning algorithms (SVM, XGBoost).
 Developed with Python and the all codes published on GitHub.
-Feel free to review and download repository.
+Feel free to review and download the repository.
 You can:
 - predict customer churn
 - review data analysis